tbidne/shrun/README.md

 **Arg:** `-f, --file-log <default | PATH>`

 **Description**: If a path is supplied, all logs will additionally be written to the supplied file.
 Furthermore, command logs will be written to the file irrespective of `--cmd-log`.
 Console logging is unaffected.
 This can be useful for investigating command failures.
-If the string `default` is given, then we write to the Xdg state directory e.g. `~/.local/state/shrun/log`.
+If the string `default` is given, then we write to the XDG state directory e.g. `~/.local/state/shrun/log`.

 **Example:**